How to Work in the Gig Economy and Still Save Like a Corporate Lifer | Wealthsimple

 One easy (and, fine, kind of elementary!) way to do this would be to pick an attainable number for your retirement savings and then reward yourself quarterly with a nice night out or an obscenely expensive pair of jeans you’ve been coveting for months.

-But wait.
-There are a lot of retirement accounts.
-Which one is right for me?
+And Where’s All That Savings Going?
+Pick the Right Kind of Pension Account

-Ah, yes: The million dollar question.
-(Literally!
-If you want to save a million dollars, that is....)
-The fine print on these accounts — as financial regulations tend to be — can be a little complicated.
-So feel free to ask your accountant (or one of our advisors).
-But a good rule of thumb is this: if you make less than $75,000, you should contribute to the TFSA first and then contribute to your RRSP.
+Ah, yes: the million-pound question.
+(Literally.
+If you want to save a million pounds, that is...)
+The fine print on these accounts - as financial regulations tend to be - can be a little complicated given everyone has a different tax situation.
+So feel free to ask your accountant.
+We'd humbly suggest contributing the money you're saving for retirement into a self-invested pension plan.
+Why?
+It's the most efficient account available because if you are eligible for tax reliefyou will feel a lot like you're getting an extra income.
+The only thing to be careful about: you cannot access this money until the age of 55 (under current rules, though the age is likely to increase).

-The reason for that rule of thumb is that TFSA contributions are after-tax, which means that you’ll have already paid taxes on that income.
-If you make less than $75,000, and if you think your income will increase significantly, it’s best to max out the TSFA first.Then you will have more room later (when you’ll be in danger of paying taxes in a higher bracket) to lower your future tax burden.
-On the other hand, if your income is currently above $75,000, you may want to start contributing to your RRSP first so you can lower your tax burden now rather than waiting.
+If you need access to this money before 55, an ISA is the way to go.
+All your returns are protected from the tax man, and you can use your money at any point.

-One more tip.
-If you wanted to, you could make all your contributions at once.
-But we recommend investing on a more regular monthly or weekly schedule.
-It's a wiser investing strategy because you don’t put yourself at risk of buying all investments at the top of the market.
-(If you want to get fancy, this is called dollar-cost averaging.)
-And if it comes out of your accounts automatically on a regular schedule, you take away that decision and become a more successful investor.
+You have until tax day to contribute, so technically you can put everything in the day before.
+But the smartest way to invest is on a regular weekly or monthly schedule—that way you don’t put yourself at risk of buying all your investments at the top of the market.
+(If you want to get fancy, this is called pound-cost averaging.)
+That’s another advantage of direct debits—you don’t have to remember to make contributions on a regular basis.

 Now go on, get saving!